Denver44/Styled-Component-V5-tutorial/README.md

 - props is parameters we accept in our function component. and this props is object type.
 - onClick attribute can be added on any element of react.

-# The App Function is a React Component.
+# The App Function is a React Component

 - App component (Produces JSX and Handle user event) -> return JSX (set of instructions to tell React what content we want to show on the screen)